CongSon01/boston_housing/README.md

 ```

 This effect can also be observed by plotting the RMSE for each epoch during training (see figure below).
 That is, if
-the learning rate is high enough, the neuron or more precisely gradient descent is able to converge the weights quickly.
+the learning rate is high enough, the neuron or more precisely GD is able to converge the weights quickly.
+As a result,
-As a result, we can observe that the RMSE of the neuron (highlighted in blue) converges to the optimal RMSE
+we can observe that the RMSE of the neuron (highlighted in blue) converges to the optimal RMSE (highlighted in red)
-(highlighted in red) after few epochs.
+after few epochs.
 Note that the optimal RMSE represents LR by means of normal equation.
-However,
+However, if the learning rate
-if the learning rate is too low, gradient descent converges only very slowly.
-Similarly, the learning rate can also be
+is too low, GD converges only very slowly.
+Similarly, the learning rate can also be too large.
+As a result, GD would
-too large.
-As a result, gradient descent would miss the optimal weight settings completely.
+miss the optimal weight settings completely.

 ![RMSE_EPOCH](imgs/rmse_epoch.png)